yunkunrao/tendermint.com/content/blog/introduction-to-ethermint.md

 engine handles all the blockchain aspects, like P2P and consensus.
 To install Tendermint just run `go get -u github.com/tendermint/tendermint/cmd/tendermint` and you should be good to go.
 If not follow this [link](https://tendermint.com/docs/guides/install).
+As an alternative you can also download [binaries](https://tendermint.com/download).

 ### Install Ethermint
 Lastly, we need to install `ethermint` itself.
 First clone the source code